– jan 10-12: co-organizing a Mellon grant funded Spatial Data Analytics workshop on campus.

 I am an assistant professor at the Department of Mathematics, Statistics and Computer Science at Marquette University.
-I am also a participating faculty member in the Cognitive Science program at Marquette University.
-Previously, I received a PhD from Cornell University and a MS from the Indian Statistical Institute.
+I lead Data Science efforts and participate in the Cognitive Science program.
+Previously, I received a PhD from Cornell University under Steve Wicker and a MS from the Indian Statistical Institute under BS Daya Sagar.

-Broadly, my research interests cut across human computer interaction, computational social science, social network analysis, ictd and privacy.
-I apply a critical, socio-technical lens to all my work and often collaborate with social scientists and humanists.
+Broadly, my research interests cut across human computer interaction, computational social science, ictd and privacy.
+I usually focus on marginalized and developing contexts in computing by applying a critical, socio-technical lens to all my work and often collaborate with social scientists and humanists.

 I joined Marquette because of a particular philosophy:

 - I strongly believe that computer scientists should have a rigorous liberal arts background.
 Marquette’s Jesuit history fused with a very unique common core accomplishes this for every student.
 I get to contribute to this by creating my own cultivar of our data science major.

 - Our graduate program in computational sciences is a very unique doctoral degree that enables students to model, analyze and build systems from complex datasets by merging mathematics, statistics and computer science.
 This is an excellent, technically rigorous sandbox for training and working with the next generation of computational social scientists.